sebas8822/sebas8822/README.md

 ## Education
 - Master's in Information Technology from Charles Sturt University in 2022
+- Project Management in Telecommunications from Politecnico Grancolombiano 2019
 - Bachelors of electronics from Universidad Salazar y Herrera in 2014

 ## Skills